Top

 A Client, was charged with misdemeanor assault in Hamilton County Municipal Court.
 The Client was drinking at a friend's home when another person at the home began trying to initiate a conflict.
 Our Client attempted to leave but the other person followed him out of the house and grabbed our Client while they were on the front porch.
 The two men fell off the porch and the other individual fell in such a way that his hand was broken.
 Due to the other person's injuries, our Client was arrested by Cincinnati Police Department and charged with M1 Assault in Hamilton County Municipal Court.

 Our Client was already on probation for an unrelated felony matter.
 If the Client was convicted on the assault charge he faced 6 months in jail on the new case and 18 months on the felony probation violation.
+You can read more about Assault charges in Cincinnati here.
 Our attorney's were able to quickly meet with the Client while he was incarcerated and identify, contact, and subpoena key and impartial witnesses to testify at trial.
 We were able to obtain copies of text messages from the alleged victim attempting to extort the Client's family for money in exchange for not coming to Court.

 At a trial that lasted less than an hour our Client was found not guilty.
 He was then released from custody and his probation was not found to have been violated.